lingui/js-lingui/docs/ref/lingui-react.rst

 .. component:: I18nProvider

    :prop string language: Active language
+   :prop string|string[] locales: List of locales used for date/number formatting.
+Defaults to active language.
    :prop object catalogs: Message catalogs
    :prop React.Element|React.Class|string defaultRender: Default element to render translation

 ``defaultRender`` has the same meaning as ``render`` in other i18n components. :ref:`Rendering of translations <rendering-translations>` is explained at the beginning of this document.

+``language`` sets the active language and loads corresponding message catalog.
+``locales`` are used for date/number formatting for countries or regions which use different formats for the same language (e.g. arabic numerals have several representations).

 ``catalogs`` is a type of ``Catalogs``: